Pair statistics of oblate spheroids settling in a turbulent flow: Conclusion

-Our work highlights the shape-sensitive nature of the two-particle statistics for inertial spheroids when the competing effects of the turbulent and the gravity-induced torques are factored in.
-In particular, through a systematic study, we demonstrate the consequences of this in the nature of clustering and approach rates for such particles.
+In summary, our work highlights the shape-sensitive nature of the two-particle statistics for inertial spheroids when the competing effects of the turbulent and the gravity-induced torques are factored in.
+In particular, through a systematic and largely numerical study, we demonstrate the consequences of this in the nature of clustering and approach rates for such particles.
 This supplements several recent studies which have advanced our understanding of the phenomenon of turbulent transport for anisotropic particles.
 In particular, it complements the recent studies of collision kernels~\citep{siewert2014collision,sheikh2022} in such systems by measuring the approach rates of colliding particles.
-From here, one can proceed along several directions.
-The underlying reason behind the disk-like particles showing a larger clustering and higher approach rate can be investigated by analyzing the strain and vorticity fields of the ambient turbulence.
-This would be an important analysis given that it is not obvious that the mechanism of preferential concentration is the same for spheres and spheroids, on account of the effects of anisotropy.
-In fact, one can also make theoretical predictions in future studies by developing a model for the collision of spheroids settling in turbulence in a manner similar to~\cite{Jiang_Xu_Zhao_2024}, who obtain the collision kernel for spheroids settling in a quiescent ambient.
-Pursuing these questions will provide us with a more quantitative understanding of the dynamics of anisotropic ice crystals in cold clouds as well as help in addressing questions of mixed phase turbulent transport.